mkpetterson/2016-elections/README.md

     <summary>Gradient Boosting Regression</summary>
     <br>

-Gradient Boosting Regressor takes advantage of adding many weak learning together with the aim to minimize variance and prevent overfitting.
-Feature importances are found by calculating the Gini importances.
+Gradient Boosting Regressor takes advantage of adding many weak learners together with the aim to minimize variance and prevent overfitting.
+This model is built iteratively and at each states a regression tree is fit to the negative gradient of the loss function (least squares in the case of regression).
 This model performed roughly the same as the Random Forest.

 <b>Model Performance</b><br>
 - KFold RMSE range from 2.63 - 3.80, with an average value of 3.05.
 - KFold R2 values ranged from 0.94 - 0.97, with an average value of 0.96.

-Feature Importances as found by Random Forest
+Feature Importances as found by Gradient Boosted Regression
 <img alt='importances' src='images/featureimportGB-data3.png' width='400'>

 </details>